-Such simulative measures have so far been absent in the US.
-While a "Cash for Clunkers 2.0" program was floated when the CARES Act was first negotiated, considerations quickly faded as no bipartisan agreement on appropriate reductions to emission standards could be reached between the House and Senate.
-Moreover, the goal of the program wasn't intended to specifically target the sale of electric vehicles, but rather meant to support the overall automotive industry - like the 2008/09 program.
+Such simulative measures have so far been absent in both Canada and the US.
+While a "Cash for Clunkers 2.0" program was floated in the US when the CARES Act was first negotiated, considerations quickly faded as no bipartisan agreement on appropriate reductions to emission standards could be reached between the House and Senate.
+Moreover, the program under consideration wasn't intended to specifically target the sale of electric vehicles, but rather meant to support the overall automotive industry - similar to the 2008/09 Cash for Clunkers program.

-However, with vehicle sales in the US having already recovered most of their respective pandemic losses, the associated cost of such a program far outweighs the benefits.
-More targeted approaches offering further tax credits or direct cash incentives for those trading-in for more efficient hybrids or pure electrics are likely to yield a more desirable outcome.
-Income testing recipients could be one approach for keeping program costs down, while also helping to facilitate sales of EVs across the income spectrum.
+However, with vehicle sales in both Canada and the US having largely recovered most of their respective pandemic losses, the associated cost of such a program far outweighs the benefits.
+More targeted approaches offering further tax credits, direct cash incentives for those trading-in for more efficient hybrids or pure electrics or even applying tax credits to the sale of used EVs are all likely to yield a more desirable outcome.
+Income testing recipients could be one approach for keeping program costs down, while also helping to facilitate the sale of EVs across the income spectrum.